wp-plugins/youtube-embed-plus/readme.txt

 Tags: basic youtube, youtube, youtube plugin, youtube shortcode, embed youtube, plugin, video, video shortcode, embed videos, plugin, youtube player, shortcode, simple, simple youtube, smart youtube playback, youtube embed, wordpress youtube embed, embedding youtube, youtube embedding, video plugin
 Requires at least: 2.9
 Tested up to: 3.5
-Stable tag: 1.0
+Stable tag: 1.1
 License: GPLv3 or later

 YouTube embed plugin for WordPress.
 Provides the basic features of YouTube for your blog, and convenient defaults.

 == Description ==

 This YouTube embed plugin for WordPress is very simple.
 It provides the basic features of YouTube, and will have you embedding in seconds after installing it.
-If you want to explore a more advanced plugin, we suggest looking at another one like: [Advanced YouTube Embed]( http://wordpress.org/extend/plugins/embedplus-for-wordpress/) by [EmbedPlus](http://www.embedplus.com).
+If you want to explore a more advanced plugin, we suggest looking at another one like: [Advanced YouTube Embed](http://wordpress.org/extend/plugins/embedplus-for-wordpress/) by [EmbedPlus](http://www.embedplus.com).

 To start using this plugin, simply paste a YouTube link on its own line.
 You can also make default settings for all your YouTube videos under the YouTube admin menu.
 You can make additional YouTube embed customizations by adding more to the link as shown below: